mnengwa/diyrt/README.md

 ## 3. Configuring Babel
 ***Babel is our JavaScript transcompiler of choice.***
 Okay, but why do we need it?
-The thing is, browser support for the latest specifications of JavaScript is not that great at all:unamused:.
+The thing is, browser support for the latest specifications of JavaScript is not that great at all :unamused:.
 Furthermore browser engines vary alot in various ways.
 Just look at this [camparison table](https://caniuse.com/#comparison) from caniuse.com.

 So what Babel allows us to do is to write our programs using the most recent advancement in JavaScript(ES6+) which comes with various improvements e.g classes, fat arrows functions, compile it into JavaScript which would be supported by a vast majority of the browser engines out there.
 And below would be the babel dependancies to help with that:
 1. **[@babel/core](https://babeljs.io/docs/en/babel-core)**